Student wearing a lab coat and protective eyewear in a science laboratory

 Why Biomedical Science at ARU?

-• Learn with your peers in a state-of-the-art 200-seat SuperLab at the heart of our Science Centre.
+• Learn in a state-of-the-art 200-seat SuperLab at the heart of our Science Centre.

 • Investigate and treat disease in our specialist tissue culture and microbiology laboratories.